Estella García (standing) and her colcha embroidery class.

-In an effort to train women and help them create income, the WPA and Federal Art Program developed a concept of community based art centers.
+In an effort to train women and help them create income, the WPA and Federal Art Program (FAP) developed the concept of community-based art centers.
 These centers were housed in small places that were usually donated by the host town.
-New Mexico had centers in Gallup, Roswell, Melrose and Las Vegas, Costilla, and Taos among others.
-Along with other arts, hired artisans taught fabric arts to children and adults.
-The fabric arts were considered by WPA administrators as women’s work.
-As a result of this attitude, women became weavers and continue to do so in increasing numbers.
+New Mexico had centers in Gallup, Roswell, Melrose, Las Vegas, Costilla, and Taos among others.
+Along with other art forms, artisans taught fabric arts to children and adults.
+WPA administrators considered fabric arts women’s work, opening the door for women to become weavers, which they continue to do in increasing numbers today.

-Melrose, where Estella García taught, is located between Ft.
-Sumner and Clovis.
-At the time, the town had a population of five hundred people and was the smallest town in the United States to have an arts center.
+Estella García taught in Melrose, a small town of 500 people between Ft.
+Sumner and Clovis, and at the time, the smallest town in the United States with an arts center.
 García was hired to teach colcha embroidery.
 Her group of Anglo and Hispana students quickly developed a reputation for creating superior work.
 State and national officials praised their art.
 Their colcha embroidery was featured in numerous New Deal art exhibitions, including Bloomingdale’s Department store in New York City.
 Along with the quality of their work, they were prolific.
 They became known for doing large theater curtains that were installed at Melrose High School, Carrie Tingley Hospital, and the Albuquerque Playhouse.
 They also created wall hangings and seat and pillow covers.
 Most of their work has been lost, and Rita Rodríquez Chávez is the only identified class member.
-García, herself, is one of a few Hispanic women mentioned in the FAP documents.
-The absence of the identities of her students as well as the paucity of identified examples of their work from the New Deal era records attests to the administrative perception that the work of women textile arts was considered a craft, and not worthy of historical consideration as art.
-Nonetheless, the fact of their existence that refuses to disappear and a new generation of scholars have begun the necessary research to resurrect their names and art.
+García herself is one of a few Hispanic women mentioned in the FAP documents.
+The absence of identities of her students, as well as the paucity of identified examples of their work from New Deal records attests to the administrative perception that the work of women textile arts was considered a craft and not worthy of historical consideration as art.
+Nonetheless, the fact of their existence refuses to disappear and a new generation of scholars have begun the research to resurrect their names and art.

 Interview with Andrew Cecil, Curator at the Roswell Museum of Art.